Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

   This issue is addressed by applying a merging step to remove duplicate or nearly overlapping atomic sites.

 - In 23 out of 255 cases, this procedure fails.
 This occurs when the lattice parameters and atomic positions are inconsistent with the reported space group.
-In such cases, the symmetry expansion produces incorrect structures, and the merging step cannot recover a valid configuration.
-As a result, structure matching fails and the RMS if infinity.
-30/255 corresponds to the cases where the final scores is 0.75, so 23/30 is because of these situation.
+In such cases, the symmetry expansion produces incorrect structures, and the merging step cannot recover a valid configuration leading to different number of atoms in the strucutures.
+As a result, structure matching fails and the RMS is infinity, leading to a Similarity Score of 0.75/1.
+In 30/255 cases corresponds to the cases where the final scores is 0.75, and 23/30 is because of these situation.

 Given more time, I should explore more eficient ways to approch this problem.
 I’m worried that I may have overthought this.